top of page

 Presentations

 On our last day, we'll put together everything we've learned to have a final debate on an issue.
 Students will give speeches, have opportunities to question each other, and debate a piece of legislation.
-Parents are welcome to watch their kids engage in this debate showcase!

 Sound good?